 A list of employer action steps and links to printable fact sheets and posters.

-Reliable Resources for Spanish- & English-Speaking Farmworkers about COVID-19, Cornell Agricultural Workforce Development
+COVID-19 Reliable Resources for Farmworkers (English and Spanish), Cornell Agricultural Workforce Development

 Webinars, printable resources, news items and blog posts are listed as credible, multi-lingual information about COVID-19.